Best Vitamin B6 (P5P) Supplements for Mood Support in 2026

 What to Look For When Buying Vitamin B6

 The primary purchasing decision for vitamin B6 for mood support is form: P5P (pyridoxal-5-phosphate) vs pyridoxine HCl. **Why P5P over pyridoxine HCl.** Pyridoxine HCl is the most common form in supplements and is adequate for most adults with normal liver function.
 P5P is the active coenzyme form that bypasses liver conversion — preferable for adults who want the active form directly, those with liver function concerns, heavy alcohol consumers, or those on medications that interfere with B6 metabolism (oral contraceptives, isoniazid).
 All four products on this list use P5P — a meaningful quality distinction versus generic B6 supplements. **Dose selection.** The tolerable upper intake level (UL) for vitamin B6 is 100mg/day for long-term use — above this level, peripheral neuropathy risk increases with extended supplementation.
 The Tarleton 2017 RCT used doses in the 35-75mg/day range.
 For general mood support and neurotransmitter synthesis support in adults with low-normal B6 status, 25-50mg/day of P5P is a reasonable starting point.
-The 50mg products (Thorne, NOW, Solgar) are appropriate for most adults.
+The 50mg products (NOW, Solgar, and others on this list) are appropriate for most adults.
 The 100mg Life Extension product is suitable for higher-dose applications but should not be taken long-term above 100mg/day without monitoring. **B6 and 5-HTP stacking.** If you take 5-HTP for mood or sleep support, B6 as P5P should be taken alongside it — P5P is the cofactor for AADC, the enzyme that converts 5-HTP to serotonin.
 Without adequate B6, 5-HTP may accumulate rather than convert to serotonin.
 A typical stack: 5-HTP 50-100mg + P5P 25-50mg, taken together in the morning or evening depending on the desired effect.

 Dosage Guidance